sttp-book/sttp-book/chapters/getting-started/why-software-testing.md

 ```

 Again, this is indeed a trivial bug.
 Once you have found it, it might indeed
-look stupid.
-But these kind of mistakes
+look like an unfortunate mistake.
+But this kind of mistakes
 can and do happen all the time.
 Why?
 The answer is simple: developers deal
 with highly complex software systems.
 Software systems that are composed of millions (if not billions) of lines of code.
 Software that generates tons of data per second.
 Software that communicates with hundreds (if not thousands) of external systems in an asynchronous and distributed manner.
-Software that has millions of user requests for hour.
+Software that has millions of user requests per hour.
 It is simply impossible to predict, during development time, everything that can happen.

 **This is why we need to test software.
 Because the world is complex, bugs do happen.**